xcomfan/xcomfan.github.io/gitref/work/workdir.md

 ***Note:*** Git stages files exactly as they are at the moment of staging.
 This means that if you `git add` a file and then modify it you will see it in both "Changes to be committed" and "Changes not staged for commit" sections when you run the `git status` command.

+### See what changed in staged files.

+If you staged a file and want to see what was changed in the file instead of a regular `git diff` you need to use the `--cached` option of git diff.

+`git dif --cached mystagedfile.txt`

 ### Interactive staging

 Interactive staging is useful if you want to stage parts of files to make a more logical commit.